clearlydefined/curated-data-dev/README.md

-# curated-data-dev
+# Developer repo for curated data

-Dev testing repo for curated data.
+This is a testing repo for the development of the data curation system.
 Nothing in here is real.

-DO NOT use for real
+**DO NOT use for anything real.**